MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   [propput] HRESULT Orientation(
       [in] COREWEBVIEW2_PRINT_ORIENTATION orientation);

-  /// The scale factor is a value between 0.1-2.0.
+  /// The scale factor is a value between 0.1 and 2.0.
 The default is 1.0.
   [propget] HRESULT ScaleFactor([out, retval] double* scaleFactor);

   /// Sets the `ScaleFactor` property.
-In an invalid value is provided, the
+If an invalid value is provided, the
-  /// default is used.
+  /// current value is not updated.
   [propput] HRESULT ScaleFactor([in] double scaleFactor);

   /// The page width in inches.
 The default width is 8.5 inches.